Summary and Keywords

 There are different levels of communication, ranging from the most individual to the most collective.
 Intrapersonal communication should be recognized as the foundation of all intergroup communication, in part because introspection is how our subconscious interacts with our consciousness.
 A major mechanism for analyzing intrapersonal communication and social cognition is through the study of IIs.
 IIs are a type of social cognition in which we imagine and therefore indirectly experience ourselves in “anticipated and/or past communicative encounters with others” (Honeycutt, 2003, p.
 2).
 IIs are used in everyday life and serve a variety of functions, including understanding, rehearsal, conflict management, relational maintenance, catharsis, and compensation.
 They are associated with intergroup differences in terms of personality, quality relationships, ability to argue, and mental health.

-In this article, we highlighted II research in a variety of domains, including CA, conflict, teasing and bullying, political partisanship, and gender.
+In this chapter, we highlighted II research in a variety of domains, including CA, conflict, teasing and bullying, political partisanship, and gender.
 As highlighted in this text, cross-cultural research comparing the IIs of Americans, Japanese, and Thais showed how harmony (and conflict) can be kept alive via one’s IIs in the face of strong cultural group pressures.
 In this same cross-cultural sphere, IIs can also play a powerful boldness role, freeing people from entrenched intergroup and intragroup norms that they may experience in real life interactions.

 Research was also presented regarding the association between CA and intrapersonal communication.
 In the area of IIs, research has examined the roles of the II catharsis and rehearsal functions, where people may feel relief (via II catharsis) from the (often in-group/out-group-driven) tough world around them, or they rehearse key conversations to prepare for group-oriented activities such as meetings and public speaking.